-The sort-of compound words ji-ari, ji-mori, and ji-nashi all begin with the term ji.
-The word ji, within the realm of shakuhachi, can refer to any substance that’s applied and adheres to the inside of the bamboo bore with the intention of tuning it (this often excludes lacquer or urushi because it’s not seen as being a form of tuning).
-Specifically, ji is used to augment the inner geography and affects play-ability (pitch, tone, and range).
-Looking at the second part of these words, ari means “to have”, mori is “a portion”, and nashi means “without”. [jiari 地塗り, jimori 地盛り, jinashi 地無し]
+The sort-of compound words ji-nashi, ji-mori, and ji-ari all begin with the term ji.
+In the context of shakuhachi, ji can refer to any substance that’s applied and adheres to the inside of the bamboo bore which augments the geography with the intention of affecting play-ability, i.e., pitch, tone, and range.
+Looking at the second part of these words, nashi means “without”, mori is “a portion”, and ari means “to have (jinashi 地無し, jimori 地盛り, jiari 地塗り).

-In short order, the jiari became the new standard, making jinashi largely relics of the past.
-This is reflected in the fact that jiari are often just called shakuhachi in Japan.
+In short order, the jiari became the new standard of the 20th century.
+This shift made jinashi largely relics of the past.
+This is reflected in the fact that jiari are often just called shakuhachi in Japan to this day, not “jiari”.
 However, jinashi and jimori are increasingly more popular, enjoying a full fledged renaissance in recent times.